Skip to main content

 • Businesses are explicitly banned from discriminating against employees based on party membership or for engaging in election-related speech and political activities in the states and territories of New York, Illinois, Washington DC, Utah, Iowa, Louisiana, Puerto Rico, Virgin Islands and the cities of Broward County (Florida) and Urbana (Illinois).

-This leaves businesses in Alabama, Alaska, Arizona, Arkansas, Delaware, Florida (with the exception of Broward County), Georgia, Hawaii, Idaho, Indiana, Kansas, Kentucky, Maine, Maryland, Massachusetts, Michigan, Mississippi, Montana, New Hampshire, New Jersey, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Dakota, Tennessee, Texas, Vermont, Virginia, Wisconsin (with the exception of Madison), and Wyoming free to ban on political discussions in the workplace.
+This leaves businesses in Alabama, Alaska, Arizona, Arkansas, Delaware, Florida (with the exception of Broward County), Georgia, Hawaii, Idaho, Indiana, Kansas, Kentucky, Maine, Maryland, Massachusetts, Michigan, Mississippi, Montana, New Hampshire, New Jersey, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Dakota, Tennessee, Texas, Vermont, Virginia, Wisconsin (with the exception of Madison), and Wyoming free to ban political discussions in the workplace.

-But should they?
 Let’s take a closer look at what happens when you try to ban people from talking politics in the workplace—and some tried-and-tested policies that help you keep the peace a lot more effectively than trying to police what your employees can and can’t say.

 Writing Your Own Policies